Learn about what disaster recovery is and how it could help your business to survive any event.

 The bigger the business, the more complex the plan will become, as you need to have provision for finding alternative accommodation, sourcing new equipment, getting communications up and running, and more.

 You need to understand where your systems are.
-What is run and stored internally and what is in the cloud for example?
+For example, what is run and stored internally and what is in the cloud?
 Just because something is in the cloud doesn’t mean you can ignore it from a business continuity point of view.
 You need to consider how you would access it in the event of a disaster, but you must also plan for what would happen if the cloud provider itself were to have a problem.
-Do you have copies of data elsewhere?
+Do you have online backups of your data elsewhere?

 Making a disaster plan also involves deciding the relative importance of different systems.
-Which are essential to your operation and need to be retrieved quickly and which are less vital and can be left until other things are up and running?
+Which are essential to your operation and need to be retrieved quickly and which are less vital and can be left for later?
 The amount of data you have comes into play here too.
 The more files you have, the longer they will take to restore.
 You will want to think about how you structure the retrieval.

-You also need to think about the type of disaster you might encounter.
+You need to think about the type of disaster you might encounter.
 Immediately we think of fire or perhaps cyberattacks, but what about other things?
-Flooding, for example, can be devastating and if your company is in a vulnerable area you might want to think about moving to reduce the risk.
-Think about problems beyond your control too: power outages, theft, vandalism, or even one of your major suppliers experiencing a disaster that prevents them from fulfilling their commitments to you.
+Flooding, for example, can be devastating and if your company is in a vulnerable area, you might want to think about moving to reduce the risk.
+Think about other problems beyond your control: power outages, theft, vandalism, or even one of your major suppliers experiencing a disaster that prevents them from fulfilling their commitments to you.

 However, having a plan is only part of the picture, it’s vitally important to keep it up to date.
 A plan that’s out of date is just as useless as having no plan at all.

-At the heart of all disaster recovery solutions is a backup.
+At the heart of all disaster recovery solutions is an online cloud backup.
 Software and data are the lifeblood of your company’s systems, so you need to have up to date copies should you need to restore your systems.

 Of course, many businesses now rely on the cloud for their day-to-day backups.
-This automatically solves the off-site problem, however, you need to choose the supplier carefully.
+This automatically solves the off-site problem.
+However, you need to choose the supplier carefully.
 Make sure you trust them with the security and safety of your data and ensure that how and where the information is stored meets your compliance requirements.
-Even if your main backup is in the cloud it’s still a good idea to take a belt and braces approach and have a local backup too.
+Even if your primary backup is in the cloud, it’s still a good idea to take a belt and braces approach and have a local backup too.
 This doesn’t have to be done on the same frequency, but a backup to an external hard drive – taken weekly or monthly – is a useful fallback.

 So far we’ve concentrated on looking at computer systems, but there are other things that your disaster planning needs to take into account.
 Primary among these is communication.
-If your business can’t operate normally for a time it’s essential that you are able to let your customers and suppliers know what’s happening.
+If your business can’t operate normally for a time, it’s essential that you can let your customers and suppliers know what’s happening.

 If your building is out of commission, you can arrange for a service to divert incoming calls to another number so that your business contacts can still reach you.
-If you have a hosted telephone system it’s relatively easy to divert calls to other numbers or to mobiles.
+If you have a hosted telephone system, it’s relatively easy to redirect calls to other numbers or mobiles.

-Another aspect of disaster planning involves arranging alternative accommodation.
+Another aspect of disaster planning involves arranging an alternative workplace.
 If you have multiple sites, you may be able to redistribute staff from one that’s out of action among the others.
 If you only have one location, you need to look at renting alternative space at short notice or organising your staff to work remotely.

 Putting your recovery in the hands of an external supplier in this way means you must take time to select the right partner and ensure that you have complete trust in your relationship with them.